jenhokuo/LED-Digits-Recognition/README.md

 ## Dataset
 dataset.zip in folder is the original compressed source dataset.
 After uncompress, program would walk through each sub-folder (also the class) and randomly split them into train, dev and test dataset in temporary folder.
 Finally, all the saparated dataset would be converted into tfrecords to build a convenient data pipeline for tensorflow.

 - Train dataset
-Consist of 2192 images equally from each class
+Consists of 2192 images equally from each class
 - Dev dataset
-Consist of 470 images equally from each class
+Consists of 470 images equally from each class
 - Test dataset
-Consist of 475 images equally from each class
+Consists of 475 images equally from each class

 ## Installation
 1. Build a virtual environment to isolate from system-wide.
 Assuming the directory name is myproject